 Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID), one of many that are now on the market.
 They work by blocking a class of proteins called cyclooxygenase (COX), which produce prostaglandins -- hormone-like fats -- that play key roles in promoting pain and inflammation.

 Blocking COX successfully reduces these effects.
-The trouble is, prostaglandins also play some useful roles; they help protect the gastrointestinal tract.
+The trouble is, that prostaglandins also play some useful roles; they help protect the gastrointestinal tract.
 NSAIDs can irritate the mucous membrane layer of the stomach, cause bleeding, and induce ulcers.

 As if this wasn't bad enough, some types of prostaglandin also act on the endothelium, the cells that line blood vessels.
 By interfering with this function, NSAIDs can constrict arteries, elevate blood pressure, raise the risk of blood clots, and increase fluid retention.